 In another thread of research, I have been working with NASA since 2001 on systems for Martian and Lunar exploration, with particular attention to the problem of operating complex robots with appropriate division of function between system autonomy and human operator.

-My current work spans a range from system-level operation and control of articulated robots with twenty, fifty, or more joints down to meso-scale issues of compliant actuation and reliable sensing.
-I am developing new perception, planning, and control algorithms for machines operating in uncertain environments, and also investigating how mechanical systems, sensors, and actuators themselves implicitly represent and process information.
-More broadly, my current interests extend to navigating large visual datasets, novel geometric design systems, multicore and GPGPU software, and both conventional and novel user interfaces.
+Since arriving at NEU my current work has focused on new perception, planning, and control algorithms for machines operating in uncertain environments.
+More broadly, my interests extend to navigating large visual datasets, novel geometric design systems, multicore and GPGPU software, and both conventional and novel user interfaces.